Design Thinking & Social Innovation

 Webinar recording now available:

-Join me Wednesday the 17th of June for a live webinar on Design thinking for social innovation.
+Join me on Wednesday, June 17th, for a live webinar on Design Thinking for Social Innovation.

 Comments